 You Applied for Additional Credit and Lenders Checked Your Credit Report.

 It might seem unfair, but your credit score will take a hit if you've applied for new credit and a bank or lender checks your credit report to assess the risk you pose as a borrower.
-As previously mentioned, when a lender looks at your credit report because you've applied for new credit, this is considered a hard inquiry, and hard inquiries lower your credit score.
+As previously mentioned, when a lender looks at your credit report because you've applied for new credit, this is considered a hard inquiry – which can lower your credit score.

 But not all inquiries will hurt your credit score — it all depends on the type of inquiries they are!
 For example, if you check your own credit report or credit history, this is considered a soft inquiry, and soft inquiries have absolutely no impact on your credit score.